anasalbahriii/F26-ECSE395-ama456/Weekly project log/Week2.md

 **Action Items**
-- draft the follow-up email
+- draft a follow-up email
 - All: review the interview summary
 - All: update our weekly logs

 ## My Contributions
 - Wrote the interview summary and notes
 - Reviewed the interview summary
 - Updated my repository and this log